plone/Products.CMFPlone/README.rst

 Consult `the official Plone documentation <https://docs.plone.org>`_ with information for different audiences.

-For trainings `comprehensive Plone training material <https://training.plone.org>`_ is offered.
+For trainings `comprehensive Plone training material <https://training.plone.org>`_ is available.

 What is Plone?